-The Initial Case Summary is then continuously updated in the Weekly Case Summaries.
-Weekly Case Summaries are driven by continuous assessment, data collection and analysis, team and supervisory input, goal development, intervention development and implementation, outcome assessment, and ongoing plan revision.
+The treatment plan is developed by the MST therapist, based on the referral behaviors and the goals of the youth and family.
+The treatment planning process includes assessment, data collection and analysis, documentation, team and supervisory input, goal development, intervention development and implementation, outcome assessment, ongoing plan revision and termination.